kyverno/website/content/en/policies/best-practices/add_ns_quota.md

 ---
 type: "docs"
-title: Add Quota
+title: Add Ns Quota
-linkTitle: Add Quota
+linkTitle: Add Ns Quota
-weight: 2
+weight: 11
 description: >
     To limit the number of objects, as well as the total amount of compute that  may be consumed by a single namespace, create a default resource quota for  each namespace.
 ---